2TallTyler/industries_of_the_caribbean/README.md

 * Primary industries have a fixed production much lower than FIRS, to encourage road vehicles and single-track rail lines to industries while still keeping enough production for busy trunk lines.
 * Only primary industries spawn on map generation, and all secondary industries are funded by the player — more on this later.
 Industries never change production or close, and only Hotels spawn during the game.
-* All industries require Workers (Passengers) for production.
-    * Primary industries need a small but steady flow of workers from the nearest town, creating a pleasing network of local roads and bus routes and making towns relevant.
 * Secondary industries need an immense supply of Workers: one per unit of cargo converted.
 Funding them requires you to think about worker supply and once built, you’ll need to grow cities and run commuter trains from nearby towns and cities.